ronnieholm/FSDataAccessSamples/AdoNetExplicitUnitOfWork/ReadMe.md

 ﻿This sample shows an explit implementation of the Unit of Work pattern, making use of ADO.NET classes and repositories underneath.
-Looking at the Unit of Work class, notice how it starts to resemble the ObjectContext (derived class) from Entity Framework.
+Looking at the Unit of Work class, notice how it starts to resemble the DbContext (derived class) from Entity Framework.

 Before running the sample, create the following LocalDb: